autumnai/leaf/README.md

 Want to contribute?
 Awesome!
 We have
 [instructions to help you get started contributing code or documentation][contributing].

-Leaf has a near real-time collaboration culture and happens here on Github and on the [Leaf Gitter Channels][gitter-leaf].
+Leaf has a near real-time collaboration culture which happens here on Github and on the [Leaf Gitter Channels][gitter-leaf].
 You can also reach out to the Maintainers
 {[@MJ][mj], [@hobofan][hobofan]}.